lars-t-hansen/flatjs/SPEC.md

 * R.SIZE as for structs.
 * R.ALIGN as for structs.
+* R.NAME as for structs.
 * R.CLSID for the type ID for the type.
+* R.BASE for the base type of R, or null.

 Field getters/setters are translated as for structs.